tongyuantongyu/libavif/README.md

+## This is [TYTY](https://github.com/tongyuantongyu)'s customized version of [libavif](https://github.com/AOMediaCodec/libavif)

+Added features:

+- SharpYUV: much like libwebp's `-sharp_yuv`.
+- Encode of layered (progressive) AVIF files.
+(Current API and CLI design works but not in good shape.
+They will probably be changed in the future, **WITHOUT COMPATIBILITY GUARANTEE**)
+- Using WIC (Windows Imaging Component) to load any image format it supports.
+- `--ignore-alpha` to always ignore alpha from input.

 # libavif [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/louquillio/libavif?branch=master&svg=true)](https://ci.appveyor.com/project/louquillio/libavif) [![Travis Build Status](https://travis-ci.com/AOMediaCodec/libavif.svg?branch=master)](https://travis-ci.com/AOMediaCodec/libavif)

 This library aims to be a friendly, portable C implementation of the AV1 Image